hpoom/fowa-workshop/README.md

 Has yet to find a task that he can't script with Grunt.
 Has automated all his daily dev workflow with Grunt.

+Maybe get everybody in my team to code one grunt task in a future project lounge?

 ### Scaffold, Build & Manage

 Scaffold, write less with Yo

 Build, preview and test with Grunt

 Manage dependencies with Bower